nihitx/Task/README.md

  ) ENGINE=InnoDB AUTO_INCREMENT=0 DEFAULT CHARACTER SET utf8;
 ```
 *`UUNIQUE INDEX name` since it is more likely to always have a unique name.
 I wanted to add country but I did not feel that the <order by> would be any quicker in that way.
- And anothe reason is that since every index added makes inserts and updates slower.
+ And another reason is that since every index added makes inserts and updates slower.

 *`SPATIAL INDEX point` This is something new I learned while doing the task, looking at how to calculate the closest location from a user given point ( FUN!)

 *`UTF8` since latin1 is old school.

 ### PHP TASK

 `Main controller` has all the functionality that calls the garage table with given inputs.

 `Main model` has all model functionality to fetch all data from the database.

 `SQL Query` writing sql query instead of codeigniter function is much more easy to me hence its been coded that way.
 All query have basic sql injection protection using query binding.

 Here is an example.
 ```
 $query = '